oberoi-ishant/react-lazy-loading/README.md

 - loadError: (Object) receives the error object if the module fails to load.
   Can read the error message using loadError.message.
   Default value: null
-- Other props passed to the component are passed as it is.